SpiritAxolotl/NotITG-Winestealth-Patch/README.md

 brew install coreutils
 ```

-If you don't want checksum, put `-n` in the command below.
+If you don't want checksum validation, put `-n` in the command below.

 # Usage
-Open your terminal of choice and `cd` to wherever you downloaded the `patch.sh`.
+Open your terminal of choice and `cd` to wherever you downloaded the [`patch.sh`](./patch.sh).
 Run:

 ```bash
 ./patch.sh -i <your-path-to-the-nitg-v4.3.0-exe>